Polytrichum juniperinum: Reproduction

 It is a dioecious plant, meaning that the male and female gametophytes are on separate plants.
 Juniper haircap moss have very obvious male and female parts.
 Male plants are said to be unusual because they continue growing without losing the old male organs.
 The male plants are very noticeable due to their bright reddish orange modified leaves that form small terminal 'flowers' at the shoot ends.
 The plant has a gametophyte dominant life cycle similar to other mosses.
 Water is required for reproduction to take place, to enable the sperm to swim down the neck of the archegonia to reach the egg.
-Once fertilization takes place, the sporophyte of the juniper haircap moss lives on the female gametophyte, growing out of the archegonia.
-The sporophyte consists of a foot (which anchors it to the archegonia), a stalk, and a spore capsule.
+After fertilization, the sporophyte of the juniper haircap moss grows on the female gametophyte, emerging from the archegonia.
+The sporophyte consists of a foot, which anchors it to the archegonia, a stalk, and a spore capsule.
 There are 64 short blunt teeth at the top surrounding the capsule mouth and the hood of the capsule, the calyptra, has long hairs that extends down the entire length of the capsule, hence the name 'haircap moss'.